So, Are You Thinking Of Buying A Rollator Walker?

 Handle height: Check to make sure the rollator handle height will adjust to suit your comfort requirements.
 People who are very tall will need to take this into account as they should not be hunched or bent over in a position which is unhealthy and uncomfortable when using their rollator walker.
 Likewise a shorter person should not be reaching up to the handles as this will strain their back and shoulders.

-If stability and balance is an issue, a four wheel walker is desirable as they offer a much larger degree of stability than a three wheel walker will.
-A three wheel walker will offer you a greater degree of maneuverability.
+If stability and balance is an issue, a 4 wheel walker is desirable as they offer a much larger degree of stability than a 3 wheel walker will.
+A 3 wheel walker will offer you a greater degree of maneuverability.
+Visit here for 3 great models

 The needs of the caregiver: if you have a caregiver, how much weight are they able to lift?
 This is an important feature as rollator walkers can vary between very lightweight walkers of 11 to 15 lbs up to heavier 30lb bariatric rolling walkers.

-The heavier end of 30 lbs can prove to be pretty heavy for elderly people who may lack the muscle strength to lift them into the trunk of their car or the back seat.
+The heavier weight of 30lbs can prove to be pretty heavy for elderly people who may lack the muscle strength to lift them into the trunk of their car or the back seat.

 Indoors Or Outdoors: an important consideration, will you be using it indoors and or outdoors?
 The vast majority of most rollators are made to be used indoors and outdoors.
-If you are planning to use your rolling walker outdoors a lot, then make sure that you look for those with larger sized 8 inch wheels.
+If you are planning to use your rolling walker outdoors a lot, then make sure that you look for those with larger wheels such at the Drive Medical Nitro Walker which has larger 10 inch front wheels.

 These larger sized wheels will navigate grass, pavement and gravel much more easily than those rollators with small 5 inch wheels.
 Rollator walkers with the smaller wheels are better for indoors use and do weigh a lot less than their larger wheeled counterparts.